Submissions should be made electronically through this website.

 Research articles must describe the outcomes and application of unpublished original research.
 These should make a substantial contribution to knowledge and understanding in the subject matter and should be supported by evidence.

-Submissions of Reseach papers should be no more than 10,000 words in length.
-Short Reviews should be no longer than 3,000 words in length.
+Submissions of articles should be no fewer than 5,000 words in length and not exceed 10,000 words.
+Short reviews should be no longer than 3,000 words in length.
 These limits include all referencing and citation.
 All submissions should include an abstract of no more than 250 words.

 The text of the article should be prefaced by an indented abstract of no more than 250 words summarising the main arguments and conclusions of the article.